James Thompson Tilbury (1845-1931)

 1946.
 Sydney (51) died 17 Jul 1946 at his home at Ingham, Queensland.
 He was taken ill a fortnight previously at the weekly Rotary dinner at the Station Hotel - he had not missed a Rotary dinner since its inception - and had to return home, He was assisted from the car and immediately put to bed and medical aid called.
 His condition failed to improve and he passed away about 6 pm on the 17th.
 He was survived by his wife and children.

 1931.
 Austin (33) died 10 Jul 1931 after several days in the Kennedy Hospital, Bowen.
 He had been in Bowen for over 10 years in the employ of the Betzel Bros., grocers, drapers and general merchants.
 He was very keen on tennis and sailing.
-At the time of his death his mother (Ellen) was also living in Bowen.
-He left a sister, Mrs. H.H.
-(Esther Ellen) Betzel and three brothers (William, Sydney, Henry).
+At the time of his death at age 33, his mother (Ellen) was also living in Bowen.
+He was the first of the siblings to die, his death certificate listing those still living as a sister: Mrs. H.H.
+(Esther Ellen) Betzel and three brothers: William, Sydney and Henry.

 1900.
 Born at Winton, Henry was educated at the Convent at Winton.
 He was a brilliant scholar and was top of the class in every grade he passed through.
 After leaving school he joined the staff of Mr. A.W.
 Fadden at Townsville and studied accountancy.
 In his final examination he topped the list in Queensland.
 He was one of the youngest auditors to be appointed by the Government in Queensland and received the appointment in his teens.
 He moved to Ingham as Mr. Fadden's representative and after serving with him for a few years launched out in private practice.
 He acted as local authority auditor for the Government in many successive years and carried out the audit of the Hinchinbrook and Cardwell Shires in turn.